juju/docs/src/en/upgrade-series.md

 Starting with Juju `v.2.5.0`, to upgrade the series of a machine, the `upgrade-series` command is used.

 The `upgrade-series` command does not support upgrading a controller.
+An error will be emitted if you attempt to do so.
 See below section [Upgrading a controller machine][#upgrading-a-controller] for how to do that using an alternate method.

 ## Upgrading a workload machine